kasper-piskorski/docs/pages/documentation/6-resources/faq.md

 You can use Mac OS X or Linux right now.
 We plan to support Windows at a later date.

-### How do I load data into a Grakn graph?
+### How do I load data into Grakn?

-There are several ways to load data into a Grakn graph.
+There are several ways to load data into Grakn.
 For small amounts of data (<1000 lines), you an load it directly via the Graql shell.
 For example, the following loads up the Pokemon example data:

 ```bash
 bin/graql.sh -f examples/pokemon.gql